-Test bodies are organisations responsible for performing and reporting the testing of an environmental technology in accordance with the specific verification protocol.
+Test bodies, with the meaning of ISO 14034, are organisations responsible for providing an environment for testing, performing and reporting the testing of an environmental technology in accordance with the specific verification protocol.

 The test body or organization of which it is part shall be an entity that can be held legally responsible.